GIVT: Generative Infinite-Vocabulary Transformers

 \section{Abstract}

-We introduce generative infinite-vocabulary transformers (GIVT) which generate vector sequences with real-valued entries, instead of discrete tokens from a finite vocabulary.
+We introduce Generative Infinite-Vocabulary Transformers\\(GIVT) which generate vector sequences with real-valued entries, instead of discrete tokens from a finite vocabulary.
 To this end, we propose two surprisingly simple modifications to decoder-only transformers: 1) at the input, we replace the finite-vocabulary lookup table with a linear projection of the input vectors; and 2) at the output, we replace the logits prediction (usually mapped to a categorical distribution) with the parameters of a multivariate Gaussian mixture model.
-Inspired by the image-generation paradigm of VQ-GAN and MaskGIT, where transformers are used to model the discrete latent sequences of a VQ-VAE, we use GIVT to model the unquantized real-valued latent sequences of a VAE.
-When applying GIVT to class-conditional image generation with iterative masked modeling, we show competitive results with MaskGIT, while our approach outperforms both VQ-GAN and MaskGIT when using it for causal modeling.
-Finally, we obtain competitive results outside of image generation when applying our approach to panoptic segmentation and depth estimation with a VAE-based variant of the UViM framework.\keywords{Image generation \and Latent sequence modeling \and Soft tokens}\blfootnote{$^*$Work done as a Student Researcher at Google DeepMind.\\ \hangindent=0.51cm $^\circ$Significant technical contributions.
+Inspired by the image-generation paradigm of VQ-GAN and MaskGIT, where transformers are used to model the discrete latent sequences of a VQ-VAE, we use GIVT to model the unquantized real-valued latent sequences of a $\beta$-VAE.
+In class-conditional image generation GIVT outperforms VQ-GAN (and improved variants thereof) as well as MaskGIT, and achieves performance competitive with recent latent diffusion models.
+Finally, we obtain strong results outside of image generation when applying GIVT to panoptic segmentation and depth estimation with a VAE variant of the UViM framework. \keywords{Image generation \and Latent sequence modeling \and Soft tokens}\blfootnote{$^*$Work done as Student Researcher at GDM. $^\circ$Significant technical contributions.
 Code and model checkpoints: \href{https://github.com/google-research/big_vision}{https://github.com/google-research/big\_vision}.}